Solar Energy Best Practices for BC Communities

 New: sign a petition to support this campaign

-We are currently working with the City of Vancouver to adopt better policies for solar energy installations.
+We continue working with the City of Vancouver to adopt better policies for solar energy installations.
 We are asking them to look at best practices in other cities and adopt permitting policies similar to the cities of Toronto, Calgary Seattle and San Jose for Photovoltaic (PV) solar energy systems.
 As well we recommend reducing the cost of electrical permits for PV systems.

 In 2014 the cost of permitting a PV system in Vancouver was 6 times the cost of an equivalent system in Toronto or Calgary.
 This is based on a recent policy change that increased the cost of permitting.
 In fact, based on our research so far, it appears that Vancouver’s requirements are the most expensive, longest and complex of any municipality in Canada.

 Please consider contacting the City of Vancouver and asking them to take a better approach to solar energy.

 Vancouver Mayor and Council: firstname.lastname@example.org

 Deputy City Manager Responsible for Green Initiatives: firstname.lastname@example.org

 "I was disappointed to learn that the city of Vancouver still has not streamlined the process and reduced the cost of permitting a photovoltaic (PV) system for majority of buildings in Vancouver.
 It can be as much as 6 times the cost of an equivalent system in Toronto or Calgary.
 Local generation of electricity through hotovoltaic systems helps Vancouver meet its Greenest City goals and supports the local clean-tech sector.
 Please consider adopting guidelines similar to Toronto, Seattle, Colwood, Calgary and San Jose for building permits.
 Also please consider adopting flat-fee reduced price electrical permitting for PV systems similar to Toronto.
 For more information visit: http://www.spec.bc.ca/SolarBP "